Society for Nutrition Education and Behavior: History

 Gaylor P. Whitlock, PhD, Program Leader, Family and Consumer Sciences, Agricultural Extension Service, University of California Berkeley.

 The name of the Journal was changed to the Journal of Nutrition Education and Behavior in January 2002.
 The official publication for the Society, JNEB is a refereed, scientific periodical that serves as a resource for all professionals with an interest in nutrition education as well as dietary and physical activity behaviors.
 The purpose of JNEB is to document and disseminate original research, emerging issues, and practices relevant to nutrition education and behavior worldwide.
 The content areas of JNEB reflect the diverse interests of health, nutrition, education, cooperative extension and other professionals working in areas related to nutrition education and behavior.
 As the Society's official journal, JNEB also includes occasional policy statements, issue perspectives, and member communications.
 SNEB publishes JNEB with Elsevier.

 In January 2012 the Society changed its name to the Society for Nutrition Education and Behavior.

 The United Nations granted SNEB special consultative status with the Economic and Social Council (ECOSOC) in July 2018.
 Organizations with such status can be contacted by the ECOSOC for expert information and advice related to nutrition education.

 Mission

-The organization's mission statement says the Society promotes effective nutrition education and communication to support and improve healthful behaviors and has a vision of healthy communities through nutrition education and advocacy.
+The organization's mission statement says the Society advances nutrition education food and nutrition education research, practice, and policy that promote equity and support public and planetary health.
 Members of SNEB educate families, fellow professionals, students, communities, and policy makers about nutrition, food, and health.

 SNEB adopted the definition of nutrition education as defined by Dr. Isobel Contento: Nutrition education is any combination of educational strategies, accompanied by environmental supports, designed to facilitate voluntary adoption of food choices and other food- and nutrition-related behaviors conducive to health and well-being.
 Nutrition education is delivered through multiple venues and involves activities at the individual, community and policy levels.

+Society for Nutrition Education and Behavior Foundation (SNEBF)

+The Society for Nutrition Education and Behavior Foundation, a 501c3 non-profit organization, was started in 1977 to support the next generation of nutrition educators.
+The foundation operates four scholarship programs, distributing 7-10 scholarships annually.

+International Conference

+SNEB hosts a conference each summer for nutrition educators, attracting 500-700 attendees from around the world.
+The next conference will be held at the University of Tennessee in Knoxville, July 29-August 1, 2024.